henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 My way of tackling these flaws wouldn't work in a reusable plugin, so I just made different decisions about pros and cons.

-<blockquote>I should mention that this site I was building was my first ever encounter with Gatsby</blockquote>
+> I should mention that this site I was building was my first ever encounter with Gatsby

 ### Breaks build if no Twitter credentials are available